Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

-Unfortunately, the fact of the matter is that you can find better rewards earning rates with other cash back and travel rewards cards.
+The fact of the matter is that you can find better rewards earning rates with other cash-back and travel rewards cards.
 This card’s modest 1% earning rate means it could be a long time before you earned enough Disney Rewards to treat yourself with a significant trip or outing.